-The Expanse is a Television Series that deleves into the Politics of Space Colonies in the future once Mankind has established Colonies in Space.
-Will human Space Colonies result in the Utopian society envisioned in the imagery depicting our Colonisation of Mars or will the social injustice, inequality and politics that have plagued life on Earth also be replicated on future Space Colonies.
+Throughtout its 6 Season run, The Expanse addresses some of the most important questions related to Mankind’s conquest of Space such as will human Space Colonization result in the Utopian society envisioned in the imagery depicting our Colonisation of Mars or will the social injustice, inequality and politics that have plagued life on Earth also be replicated on future Space Colonies and also whether Alien Life can be privatised as a Resource and Weaponised by the Military Industrial Complex?

 Social Injustice & Conflict In Space Colonies